Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 Event Series: Chinese Politics and Economy Research Seminar Series

-Join us for a discussion with Lizhi Liu on her new book publication From Click to Boom: The Political Economy of E-Commerce in China (Princeton University Press, forthcoming 2024).
+Lizhi Liu discussed her new book publication From Click to Boom: The Political Economy of E-Commerce in China (Princeton University Press, forthcoming 2024).
 Liu's book examines the ways in which governments strategically outsource tasks of institutional development and enforcement to digital platforms—a process she calls “institutional outsourcing”—in order to build vital institutions for market development.

 In merely two decades, China built from scratch a two-trillion-dollar e-commerce market, with 800 million users, 70 million jobs, and nearly 50% of global online retail sales.
 Contrary to conventional wisdom, Liu argues, this market boom occurred because of weak government institutions, not despite them.
 Gaps in government institutions compelled e-commerce platforms to build powerful private institutions for contract enforcement, fraud detection, and dispute resolution.
 For a surprisingly long period, the authoritarian government acquiesced, endorsed, and even partnered with this private institutional building despite its disruptive nature.
 Drawing on a plethora of interviews, original surveys, proprietary data, and a field experiment, Liu shows that the resulting e-commerce boom had far-reaching effects on China.

-This academic seminar is jointly sponsored by the Initiative for U.S.-China Dialogue on Global Issues and the Department of Government.
+This academic seminar was jointly sponsored by the Initiative for U.S.-China Dialogue on Global Issues and the Department of Government.

 Featured